Posted by Eamonn Curley on 27 September, 2018

 Promotion: The marketing strategy you will use to convince people to attend your gym.
 For advice on a digital marketing strategy read our guide to developing your own.

 Place: The physical location of your gym.
 This will also include your online presence.

-The most important part of your plan and the section that will be scrutinised the most by potential investors and lenders.
+The most important part of your gym business plan and the section that will be scrutinised the most by potential investors and lenders.
 You need to detail things like revenue streams and external funding as well as laying out Income Statements, Balance Sheets, and Cash Flow Statements.
 These must all be based on reasonable and verifiable assumptions about the market.